 The City of West Des Moines expects growth in taxable property valuations to continue over the next several years as West Des Moines is one of the fastest growing cities in the state of Iowa.
-In fiscal year 2004 - 2005, the City again set a new record for commercial building permit valuations and, based on the significant value of building permits and plans submitted to the Community Development Department to-date for both commercial and residential development another strong year is expected.
-However, through approximately 2009, a significant portion of the incremental property value gained in the newly annexed and rapidly expanding western and southern portions of the City has been committed to the repayment of general obligation bonds.
+However, through approximately 2009, a significant portion of the incremental property value gained in the rapidly developing western and southern portions of the City is committed to the repayment of general obligation bonds.
 This debt was issued to provide municipal services, including construction of infrastructure, in the area.
-As a result, the City of West Des Moines has continued to budget conservatively for the fiscal year ending June 30, 2006.
+As a result, the City of West Des Moines has continued to budget conservatively for the fiscal year ending June 30, 2007 and has increased property tax rates from \$11.72/\$1,000 of taxable valuation to \$11.95 in order to provide additional public safety services to the expanding community.